 - for the Customer: the address set out in the Quotation Particulars.

-- for the Supplier: Address: Croftlea House, Pitlochry, Perthshire, PH16 5JT
+- for the Supplier: Address: Tomnabrachd, Pitlochry, Perthshire, PH16 5JT

 For the attention of: Marius Bezuidenhout

 16.3 - A notice is deemed to have been received:

 - (a) if delivered personally, at the time of delivery; or

 - (b) in the case of fax or e-mail, at the time of transmission, provided a confirmatory copy is sent by first-class prepaid post or by personal delivery before the end of the next Business Day; or

 - (c) in the case of pre-paid first class post, recorded delivery or registered post, two (2) Business Days from the date of posting; or